 Beyond these best practices, the College requires employees to report immediately to their supervisor if they are experiencing signs or symptoms of COVID-19, as described herein.

 If employees have questions about this Plan or COVID-19, they should ask their manager or supervisor or contact Human Resources.
-Retaliation against any employee who adheres to the College's COVID-19 related guidelines or raises workplace safety or health concerns is strictly prohibited and will be addresses without delay.
+Retaliation against any employee who adheres to the College's COVID-19 related guidelines or raises workplace safety or health concerns is strictly prohibited and will be addressed without delay.

 Expectations of Supervisors and Managers